plusserver/kubernetes-icinga/README.md

 ## Overview

 kubernetes-icinga watches infrastructure and workload deployed in a Kubernetes cluster and creates resources in Icinga to monitor those.
-Each namespace is represented by a Icinga Hostgroup with two additional Hostgroups created for Nodes and Infrastructure.
+By default, each namespace is represented by a Icinga Hostgroup with two additional Hostgroups created for Nodes and Infrastructure.
 Each infrastructure element and workload is represented by an Icinga host with a check that monitors the state of the object through the Kubernetes API.